-JOANNE'S STORY

-Joanne was 30 years of age with 3 children, aged 10, 8 and 6 when she sought help from a domestic violence service participating in the Safe Connections smartphone program.
+JOANNE'S STORY Joanne was 30 years of age with 3 children, aged 10, 8 and 6 when she sought help from a domestic violence service participating in the Safe Connections smartphone program.
 Source: Case study supplied by frontline practitioner, 16 June 2017.

 The family had experienced severe domestic violence over a number of vears.
 Joanne had moved house and replaced her mobile phone several times, but the perpetrator found her every time.
 He broke into her homes to damage property on numerous occasions, which was terrifying.
 He would also call her to let her know he had her new phone number.
 Joanne felt defeated because it seemed that no matter what precautions she took with her previous phones, he always found her.
 Because of this pattern, Joanne stopped using her phone to make calls, and avoided even turning her phone on.
 Joanne hasn't felt safe for a long time.

-Joanne's worker decides to give

-Joanne a new smartphone, provided

-by the Safe Connections program.

-The worker, a specialist in domestic

-violence, has recently participated in

-WESNET's technology safety training.

-Using these skills and knowledge, the
+Joanne's worker decides to give Joanne a new smartphone, provided by the Safe Connections program.
+The worker, a specialist in domestic violence, has recently participated in WESNET's technology safety training.
+Using these skills and knowledge, the worker supports Joanne to identify how CASE STUDY: THE SAFE CONNECTIONS PROGRAM WHAT IS IT?

-worker supports Joanne to identify how

-the perpetrator is misusing technology to locate and abuse her.
-She assists Joanne to review which online accounts she is logged into, how to log out and ways she can to prevent her perpetrator accessing her information.
+- Donate new smartphones and pre-paid credit for victim-survivors of family violence - Provide a dedicated 1800 number for victim-survivo to activate their new pre-paid service WESNET Participating frontline services es Distribute the smartphones Support women to identify / to our national network of frontline services the ways the perpetrator is misusing technology and ) Provide training to frontline workers about supporting create a safety plan that also includes how to be safer on ors victim-survivors with tech technology - skills and problem-solving - omen to identify he perpetrator is echnology and afety plan that also ow to be safer on technology - Give her the new smartphone, help her activate the service and set up her device and continue to safely access technology the perpetrator is misusing technology to locate and abuse her.
+She assists Joanne to review which online accounts she is logged into, how to log out and ways she can prevent her perpetrator accessing her information.
 The worker also helps Joanne set up new Google and iCloud accounts, manually enter contact and other information into the new smartphone, and review and apply security settings.
 Since then, Joanne has received no calls from the perpetrator (because he hasn't been able to access her new phone number), nor has he found her.
 Joanne tells her worker that this is the first time she has felt safe in a number of years.
 She is able to make phone calls and know for a fact that he cannot find her (via her phone or accounts).
 She knows that she is now safe when she goes out with the family and that she is safe at home.
 Her worker reports that Joanne's determination and strength has grown.

-OUR SOCIAL IMPACT UP TO NOW

-Telstra and WESNET have been collaborating since 2014 to provide pre-paid smartphones with \$30 credit to women impacted by domestic and family violence.
+OUR SOCIAL IMPACT UP TO 30 JUNE 2019 Telstra and WESNET have been collaborating since 2014 to provide pre-paid smartphones with \$30 credit to women impacted by domestic and family violence.
 With funding support from the Commonwealth Government through the Women's Safety Package, WESNET has been able to significantly grow the program's reach and impact during the financial year.
 The program now also involves upskilling frontline workers through face-to-face technology safety training.

-2,228 WORKFRS

-DEMOGRAPHICS OF VICTIM/SURVIVORS RECEIVING SUPPORT

-identify as Aboriginal and/or Torres Strait Islander

-identify as immigrant, refugee & non-English speaking background identify as women with a disability
+DEMOGRAPHICS OF VICTIM RECIPIENTS identify as Aboriginal Gender Demographics and/or Torres Strait identify as immigrant, refugee & non-English speaking background identify as a woman with a disability

-Gender Demographics